 Great offer for international students to get study fund to pursue a degree in the USA or Singapore.

 User Review( vote)

-The university distinguished in education, research, social commitment and the vibrancy of its community.
+The university is distinguished in education, research, social commitment, and the vibrancy of its community.

 Applicants whose native tongue and medium of university instruction is not English should submit their TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score as evidence of their proficiency in the English language.

 Application Deadline: Applicants must submit all required application materials until 31 January 2022.

 - Course Level: Fellowships are available for conducting research at the National University of Singapore (NUS) and Stanford University (Stanford).

 - Study Subject: A successful candidate will spend two or three months at NUS and two or three months at Stanford, writing and conducting research on, or related to, contemporary Southeast Asia.

 - Number of Scholarships: One or two candidates may be awarded, fellowships.